WHERE IT IS, PARKING AND TRANSPORT

 Q. Can I bring my camera?

-Q. Can I bring my own alcohol, bottles and glass to the festival?
+Q. Can I bring my own food, alcohol, bottles and glass to the festival?

-A. To enable us to comply with the four licensing objectives alcohol cannot be brought into the festival arena but can be brought onto the campsite.
+A. To enable us to comply with the four licensing objectives alcohol cannot be brought into the festival arena but can be brought onto the camp site.
 We do, however, provide a very reasonably priced bar.
-Glass cannot be brought in to the festival for health & safety reasons but is allowed on the campsite.
+Glass cannot be brought in to the festival for health & safety reasons but is allowed on the camp site.
+Please note that for safety reasons bags will be searched on entry to the arenas and entry will be refused if alcohol/glass/knives (or any potential weapons) are found in your bag.
+Small quantities of food are permitted in the arena.

 Q: Can I bring my dog?